atelier-saulx/selva/docs/get_query.md

     image: true,
     icon: true,
     $inherit: {
       $type: ['genre', 'collection'], // even though genre is an ancestor closer to the
-      $required: ['image']              // target document, it does not have image.
-So }                                  // fields from the type collection are }                                    // returned instead.
+      $required: ['image'], // target document, it does not have image.
+So }, // fields from the type collection are
+  }, // returned instead.
 })

 // returns: